CSCI-3308-CU-Boulder/3308SP21_section013_2/README.md

 -Open the XAMPP control panel and click start next to apache and mysql

--go to http://localhost/phpmyadmin/ and create a database (the name of the database doesn't matter)
+-go to http://localhost/phpmyadmin/ and create a database (if you name it anything other than "database", update the .env file in code folder)

 -click the sql tab at the top, copy paste the code from "parks.sql" in the MapInfo folder, and hit "go"